Bridging the Gap

 Connexus is working with USAID and Winrock International to implement the Feed the Future Nigeria AEAS Activity, leveraging the power of Nigerian entrepreneurship to facilitate learning, replication, and scale around alternative models of extension to increase access and adoption of agricultural technologies for at least two million smallholder farmers (SHFs) in Benue, Cross River, Delta, Ebonyi, Kaduna, Kebbi, and Niger states.
 Using “Lean Farm” principles and tools to develop a deep understanding of existing production systems to identify the most impactful practices (MIPs) to improve efficiency and increase return on investment for farmers, AEAS leverages micro, small, and medium enterprises (MSMEs) as change agents around on-farm opportunities in the cowpea, maize, soybean, rice, and aquaculture value chains.
 Connexus facilitates private sector engagement and works with MSMEs (including farmers) to connect them with financial institutions (FIs) and design, pilot, and scale suitable financial products, including bundled financing packages for SHFs, especially women and youth.

-In Year 3, Connexus conducted two trainings of trainers (ToTs), one for FIs on proven community-based financial services practices and credit enhancement tools to strengthen agricultural finance for smallholder farmers, including highlighting how banks can consider financing community-based financial service providers (CBFSPs) that can on-lend to smallholder farmers.
-The second ToT was for CBFSPs on governance, financial analysis, and credit request documentation and focused on what changes CBFSPs might need to make to improve their institution’s access to finance from a formal FI.
-Thirty-eight individuals from 12 FIs registered for the ToT on strengthening agricultural finance, and 94 CBFSP representatives registered for the governance and agricultural value chain finance ToT, which had an average daily attendance of 50 individuals.
+In Year 3, Connexus conducted two ToTs, one for FIs on proven community-based financial services practices and credit enhancement tools to strengthen agricultural finance for smallholder farmers, including highlighting how banks can consider financing community-based financial service providers (CBFSPs) that can on-lend to smallholder farmers.
+The second ToT was for CBFSPs on governance, financial analysis, and credit request documentation and focused on what changes CBFSPs might need to make to improve their institutions’ access to finance from a formal FI.
+38 individuals from 12 FIs registered for the ToT on strengthening agricultural finance, and 94 CBFSP representatives registered for the governance and agricultural value chain finance ToT, which had an average daily attendance of 50 individuals.

 Client(s):